Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 This idea means that you choose the best possible hosting companies and plans out there (including managed WordPress hosting), but it also comes at a price, if you have a lot of traffic and content.

-If you opt for shared hosting – the most popular and cheapest option – your performance may suffer if another co-sharing company will get a high number of hits and consume the available resources.
+If you opt for shared hosting – the most popular and cheapest option – your performance may suffer if another co-sharing company gets a high number of hits and consumes the available resources.

 88%